 If you don’t live with the person with pancreatic cancer

 If you are providing care to the person with pancreatic cancer, it is fine for you to visit them, as long as you don’t have symptoms of coronavirus.
-You should wash your hands with soap and water for at least 20 seconds when you arrive, and often while you are there.
-In England, only people in a support bubble should provide care – although professional carers are still allowed to visit.
+Think carefully how you can reduce the risk of coronavirus.
+For example, you can take regular lateral flow tests.
+Wash your hands with soap and water for at least 20 seconds when you arrive, and often while you are there.

 Carers UK have lots of information about coronavirus for carers.